architector1324/project-demiurg/README.md

 ### Key Features
 - **Hierarchical Consistency**: Each `manifestation` object includes its own `essence`, `primary_constituents`, `governing_framework`, `driving_forces_and_potential`, and `foundational_state`, which logically derive from the parent entity and the world's general laws.
 - **Semantic Unfolding**: The LLM interprets the query, finding a path to the requested entity.
-For example, querying "Woman at a table in a restaurant" in a world described up to "New York" unfolds the chain: `City -> District -> Building -> Restaurant -> Table -> Woman`.
 - **Focused Detailing**: For large entities, DEMI highlights key subcomponents, consolidating others into generalized entities (e.g., "Other Components") to avoid redundant data.
 - **Internal Logic**: The output describes the world from within, without an external perspective, emphasizing the reality's independence from the observer.